SEND Information Report

 - Moving from school to work or college.

-Park Lane Academy is committed to working with students, their parents and families, and other settings/providers to ensure that positive transitions occur.
+Park Lane Academy is committed to working to ensure positive transitions occur.

 Planning and support for transition is a particular and important element of our provision for all SEN students at Park Lane Academy.
 Planning for transition from Year 6 to secondary school begins as soon as possible in Year 6 and often in Year 5.
-For those students with Statements of SEN or EHCPs, the SENCo will attend the Annual Review in Year 6 and, wherever possible, in Year 5, to begin to build a picture of individual need.
+For those students with EHCPs, the SENCo can be invited to attend the Annual Review in Year 6 and, wherever possible, in Year 5, to begin to build a picture of individual need and the support our academy can offer.

-From Year 9, transition planning starts for the move into Key Stage 4 and from there into college or employment.
-The SENCo and Learning Support team work closely with other providers and settings to ensure a transition which is as smooth and positive as possible for students with SEN and/or disability.
+From Year 9, transition planning starts for the move into Key Stage 4 and from there into post-16 education, employment or training.
+The SENDCo and Learning Support team work closely with other providers and settings to ensure a transition that is as smooth and positive as possible for students with SEN and/or disability.

 Principal: Mr Darren Atkinson